nEXam-App/nEXam-doc/Use_Case_Specification/use_case_setExamFinished.md

     @postsession-feature:
-    Scenario Outline: Uninish a selected exam
+    Scenario Outline: Unfinish a selected exam
-        When The user clicks on the finish switchbutton And The exam is currently finished
+        When The user clicks on the finish switch button And The exam is currently finished
         Then The exam is set to unfinished
-        And The finished label is hiden
+        And The finished label is hidden
 ```

 ### 3.3 Created views